 Masculine line 4 is in a place of feminine; therefore its masculinity is reduced and it is lightened somewhat allowing the bending ridgepole to rise; this is auspicious.
 However feminine line 1, staying behind, is approaching.
 Should it be further counterbalanced by the femininity of line 1, its masculine rigidity would become weakened and it could not support the roof; this would cause resentment.
 In viewing the structure of the upper trigram Dui, it will decline if its base, line 4, becomes weak.

 它ta of 有you3 (there is) 它 is the pronoun of a third party, which is signified here as an exterior object which doesn’t exist at position 4.

-Commentary on the image: The auspiciousness of the rising ridgepole, (signifying) it won’t bend toward the one below.
+Commentary on the image: The auspiciousness of the rising ridgepole: it will not bend toward the one below.